beaverbuilder/documentation/beaver-builder/user-interface/outline-panel.md

 ## Icon Indicators

+In the Outline Panel, each row, column, module, or container module is displayed with a unique icon that makes it easy to identify different content types.
+These icons also provide visual feedback by changing color when the node is saved as reusable content: **blue** for standard modules and templates, **orange** for Global items, and **purple** for Component items.

-In the Outline Panel, icons will appear when the display visibility settings for a row, column, or module have been modified or when custom CSS or JavaScript has been added to them using the CSS or JavaScript sections in the [Advanced tab](/beaver-builder/layouts/advanced-tab/html-element.md).
+Additional icons appear when certain settings have been applied, such as modified display visibility or custom CSS or JavaScript added through the [Advanced tab](../layouts/advanced-tab/html-element.md).
+This gives you a quick way to identify special configurations at a glance.

 - The <i className="fa-solid fa-eye" style={{color: '#00a0d1'}} /> Blue Eye icon indicates a row, column, or module visibility display state is no longer using the default state of "Always".